 Coping with feelings that arise with infertility

 There is no right or wrong way to feel when faced with the devastating prospect or news of infertility and the journey through IVF.
-However there are some steps that you can take to help you cope with these emotions, and reduce their potentially negative impact on you, your relationship and your life.
+However, there are some steps that you can take to help you cope with these feelings and emotions surrounding infertility, and reduce their potentially negative impact on you, your relationship and your life.

 Strategies to help you cope